mal1on/map-of-europe/README.md

 # map-of-europe
-Map Europe powered by Streamlit and Folium
+Map of Europe powered by Streamlit and Folium